sergisiso/psyclone-spack/README.md

 spack locate -i lfric-buildenv
 ```

-> **_NOTE:_**  Some build environments like LFRic, Nemo, PSycloneBench, ...
+This repository provides:
+- lfric-buildenv
+- nemo-buildenv

-are created as packages (instead of Spack environments), this is because
+> **_NOTE:_** These are provided as packages (instead of Spack environments)
-even if no software is installed, it was easier to specify the different
+because it was easier to specify the different compiler/variant/dependencies
+to build and load different combinations of them, and each comes with shell
-compiler/variant/dependencies and the environment variables that must be
+environment variables that are used during the applications building step
-load/unloaded for each combination.
+outside spack.